aczietlow/sculpin-blog/source/blogs/posts/2017-03-07--wtf-is-sculpin.md

 ## What's Happening?

 Magic!
 Okay maybe not magic.
-Sculpin comes with an executable bin, that we're running to parse all of the Twig templates, html, and markdown sources it can find to generate static html pages.
+Sculpin comes with an executable bin, that we're running to parse all of the source objects (Twig templates, html, and markdown) files it can find to generate static html pages.

 `--watch` tells Sculpin to watch for file changes in order to rewrite necessary HTML files. `--server` launches PHP's built in web server which allows you to see your work in progress.
-The fact that I don't need a working web server to get started makes it even easier to skip to the part where I can begin writing content.
+The fact that a working web server like apache isn't required makes it even easier to skip straight to writing content without any needless complicated setup.

 ## Creating Content in Sculpin